 We've covered the general cooling mechanism of an average RV absorption refrigerator, so now we'll cover how it works on the different power sources.

-How Does a RV Refrigerator Work on Electricity?
+How Does a RV fridge Work on Electricity?

 When it comes to the cooling mechanism when your fridge is on electricity, it will use a heating element to heat the refrigerant.
 You can read more about the difference of how the cooling system works when on propane in the next section.